-The newest open concept of trap bar, the Eleiko Öppen Deadlift Bar, we believe to be the best Trap Bar currently on the market.
-Not only does it improve on the classic Gerard Trap Bar, it is also built more impressive than any of the open styles we have seen come out in the past couple of years.
+The newest version of the Eleiko Öppen Deadlift Bar, we believe to be the best trap Bar currently on the market.
+Not only does it improve on its predecessor, but it is also built more impressive than any of the open styles we have seen come out in the past couple of years.

 Having a handle on a trap bar that feels and looks like a barbell may seem obvious, but up until this point, we haven’t really had it, and especially haven’t had it at this level.
 In order to help center the hand on the bar, an extremely important and often overlooked feature, the Öppen Deadlift Bar utilizes two evenly spaced knurling marks similar to what would be found on a barbell.
 This allows you to find the center of the bar quickly and easily.
 Why most other trap bars haven’t done this up to this point is beyond me.

 Outside of the handles, which in reality is the least marketed feature, are quite a few unique characteristics.
 First, the most obvious difference between the Öppen Deadlift Bar and traditional trap bars is its open-ended design.
 Although Eleiko isn’t the first to offer this feature (Intek Strength and a couple of other companies have released open-ended trap bars, all of which claim to be the first), its use of it is outstanding.